 If the source exists in multiple versions, add “PDF Download” at the end of your citation.
-This includes situations where the PDF is a scan of a hard copy book or an online version of a print journal article.
+This includes situations where the PDF is a scan of a hard copy newspaper or magazine, or an online version of a print journal article.
 If the PDF is the original version, you include only the URL or DOI.

 When writing your URL, MLA format suggests removing “https://” or “http://” and starting with “www” or whatever string of letters comes next.

 If you already know how to write a research paper, you know that you need to include in-text citations for PDFs as well.
 In MLA format, you include only the author’s last name in parentheses.
 If you’re pulling information from a specific excerpt, include the page number for reference as well.

 (Last name of author Page #)